Mary Feik: Personal

 Feik resided in Annapolis, Maryland.
+Robin served as Civil Air Patrol's Idaho Wing commander from 2021-2024.
 Every year, she gave a speech to cadets from throughout Civil Air Patrol at the National Honor Guard Academy and also to a gathered assembly of basic cadets and staff at the Civil Air Patrol's Tri-Wing Encampment, held by Maryland Wing.

 Mary Feik died from cancer on June 10, 2016, at her home in Annapolis.

-The PA-20 Piper Pacer she once owned is being lovingly restored through the Build a Plane foundation.
-It is being rebuilt in a high school program in the Metropolitan Washington DC area.
+The PA-20 Piper Pacer she once owned is being restored through the Build a Plane foundation.
+Which is being rebuilt in a high school program in the Metropolitan Washington DC area.